yaroslavsobolev/robowski-maps/README.md

 ```
 The only consequence of not installing Mayavi is that you will not be able to visualize the 3D yield maps of the reactions
 using Python scripts.
 This is not a big issue, because you can instead use the Hyperspace Viewer
-distributed with the article's Zenodo repository, which is a standalone application that does not even require Python.
+distributed with the article (in [Zenodo repository](https://zenodo.org/uploads/14880579) and article's Supplementary
+Files).
+Hyperspace Viewer is a standalone application that does not even require Python.
 The rest of the code will run normally without Mayavi.

 After installation, activate the new environment by the following command: